AguaClara/Textbook/Sedimentation/Sed_Derivations.rst

     Plate settler models and relevant equations.

+.. _heading_Floc_Rollup_Slide_Velocity_Derivation:

 Floc Rollup and Slide Velocity
 ------------------------------

-As has been discussed, floc rollup is a failure mode of plate settler performance [[link]].
+As has been discussed, :ref:`floc rollup <_heading_Floc_Rollup>` is a failure mode of plate settler performance.
 To determine the appropriate spacing between plate settlers, we must consider the potential for flocs to rollup because we want to minimize rollup and promote settling.
 We will determine this by calculating the floc sedimentation velocity, :math:`v_{Slide}`, that can be captured given a plate spacing.
 The steps to calculate this are:

 1) find the velocity gradient next to the plate